Qatar digs through the rubble of Israel's attack on Hamas leaders in Doha

 At least 10 bombs used

-An Israeli official said at least 10 bombs were used in the raid.
-Speaking on condition of anonymity to discuss details of the attack, the official said about 10 planes participated in the mission and dropped about 10 missiles.
+An Israeli official, speaking on condition of anonymity to discuss details of the attack, said about 10 planes participated in the mission and dropped about 10 missiles.

-Israeli Prime Minister Benjamin Netanyahu said Tuesday he had made the decision on Monday to carry out the strike.
+Netanyahu said Tuesday that he had made the decision to carry out the strike the day before.
 The official did not know how long the mission had been planned, but said the timing was connected to “operational opportunity” — with Israel knowing that many Hamas officials would be gathered in an area relatively easy to hit without threatening Qatari civilians.

 Sheikh Mohammed bin Abdulrahman Al Thani, Qatar's prime minister and foreign minister, called out Netanyahu over the attack.